 5. Eleanor & Park by Rainbow Rowell

 I’m a fan of minimalist design because it’s tough to make it in a way that doesn’t look sterile.
-When something is designed in that way, it will definitely catch my eye, and this book definitely did.
+It will definitely catch my eye when something is designed that way, and this book definitely did.